Katorea132/holbertonschool-zero_day/0x00-vagrant/README.md

-This is the very first project
+This ia project about vagrant, using git and uname